ericlupy/isar_interpolation/README.md

 The new STL robustness on all sampled states will also be checkpointed as csv files.
 Please expect that this will take a long time, around 1-2 days.
 Notice that the system dynamics informaion is encoded in `uuv_model_oneHz.mat`.
 Since the repaired network and the new STL robustness will be checkpointed after every iteration, we can always early stop and use one of the checkpoints as the output.
-Execution time of repairing each region will be displayed in the standard output.
+Execution time and the number of 4 cases will be displayed in the standard output.

 ### Step 4: Verify the repaired controller